Today's reader question:

 - Keep a cap on stress – stress bumps up blood sugars so don't stress about your levels or anything else.
 Work in your circle of influence, meaning focus on what you CAN do and change, don't focus on or worry about what you can't change.

-- Test, test, test – you need to test regularly so that you can see how foods, life, and other things affect your blood sugar levels.
-Test before an after meals.
-If you do eat carbs, test before and after so you can actually see how they affect your blood sugar levels.
+- Test, test, test – you need to test blood sugar levels regularly so that you can see how foods, life, and other things are affecting your body.
+Test before and after meals.
+If you do eat carbs, test before and after so you can actually see how different foods affect your blood sugar levels.
+This is called monitoring in pairs.

 Need help to know what foods to eat and cut the carbs?